Santhosh007joker/MATLAB-Robotics/README.md

 <img src="imgs/Simscape.png" width="50%"/>
 For instance let’s look at this case: in Simulink, that's a block diagram doing the math behind springs and dampers; in Simscape, that's literally a Spring block and a Damper block, wired together the way you'd actually wire physical components on a bench.
 Same system, two completely different ways of representing it.

 So naturally, the question becomes: what happens when you want both at once?
 Say you've built your physical spring-damper setup in Simscape, but you want to feed its output into a Simulink controller, or plot i.t on a regular Simulink scope.
-Can you just... wire them together?
+Can you just... wire them together? <br />
 WELL, not quite and here's why.
 Simulink blocks talk to each other using mathematical signals: plain numbers flowing along directional lines, one block's output becoming the next block's input.
 Simscape components, on the other hand, talk to each other through physical connections, think actual current flowing through a wire, or actual force transmitted through a mechanical joint, where the connection itself doesn't have a single "direction" the way a signal does.
 These two worlds speak fundamentally different languages, and you can't just slap a wire between them and expect MATLAB to figure out what you meant.

-This is where converter blocks come in, they're the translators sitting at the border between these two worlds, and you'll need one any time a signal needs to cross from one side to the other:
+This is where converter blocks come in, they're the translators sitting at the border between these two worlds, and you'll need one any time a signal needs to cross from one side to the other: <br />
 * PS Converter (Simulink-to-Simscape) — takes a regular Simulink signal and converts it into a physical signal that Simscape components can actually use as an input.
 <img src=imgs/ps.png width="25%">
 * SP Converter (Simscape-to-Simulink) — does the reverse, taking a physical signal from a Simscape component and converting it back into a plain Simulink signal you can feed into a scope, a controller, or any other ordinary block.